-- Prioritize the increase of gender-responsive funding aimed at and accessible to women and girls, as well as funding for Indigenous People's led work in the regions most impacted by climate change.
-Do this in a way that facilitates NbS and improves tracking and reporting on gender-related and Indigenous People-relevant aspects of climate finance, impact measurement and mainstreaming in a way that contributes to development of further investment and good practice data for an integrated approach. - Increase the capacity to communicate good practices on gender-responsive and Indigenous Peoples-led planning and budgeting in the context of a just transition and conduct studies on a gender-responsive approach to integrated action on climate change and biodiversity loss.
-Support the development of evidence-based methodologies, including sex, disability, and age-disaggregated data and standard indicators, which are linked to related ecological indicators to assess gender equality. - Invest in women and Indigenous Peoples-led efforts, sectors, and collaborations to facilitate existing and new efforts toward an integrated approach aimed at building the resilience of the social, climate, and economic resilience of the most vulnerable populations including through expanding access to gender-responsive social protections in all levels of Rio Convention associated policy and implementation.
+- Prioritise the increase of gender-responsive funding aimed at and accessible to women and girls, as well as funding for Indigenous peoples-led work in the regions most impacted by climate change.
+This should be done in a way that facilitates NbS and improves tracking and reporting on gender-related and Indigenous people-relevant aspects of climate finance, impact measurement and mainstreaming in a way that contributes to development of further investment and good practice data for an integrated approach. - Increase the capacity to communicate good practices on gender-responsive and Indigenous peoples-led planning and budgeting in the context of a just transition and conduct studies on a gender-responsive approach to integrated action on climate change and biodiversity loss.
+Support is crucial for the development of evidence-based methodologies, including sex, disability and age-disaggregated data and standard indicators, which are linked to related ecological indicators to assess gender equality. - Invest in women and Indigenous peoples-led efforts, sectors and collaborations to facilitate existing and new efforts towards an integrated approach aimed at building the resilience of the social, climate and economic resilience of the most vulnerable populations including through expanding access to gender-responsive social protections in all levels of Rio Convention-associated policy and implementation.